top of page

 The importance of inclusive engagement to aid accessible active travel infrastructure design

-Lauren James, Head of Engagement & Behaviour Change, MP Smarter Travel, Mark Philpots, Director, City Infinity &Tash Tartke, Kerbside Strategy.
-Programme Manager, Lambeth Council
+Lauren James, Head of Engagement & Behaviour Change, MP Smarter Travel, Mark Philpotts, Director, City Infinity

 6